hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 ## Web-based subscriptions and notifications

 So, HTTP URIs for educational resources and subjects are important to transparently publish and thereafter identify and link educational resources, classifications and subjects on the web.
 But with URIs as the basic requirement in place, we also get the possibility to utilize other web standards for the discovery of OER.
-For Skohub, we make use of [Linked Data Notifications](https://www.w3.org/TR/ldn/) and [Websub](https://www.w3.org/TR/websub/) to build an infrastructure where services can send and subscribe to notifications for subjects.
+For Skohub, we make use of [Social Web Protocoly](https://www.w3.org/TR/social-web-protocols/) to build an infrastructure where services can send and subscribe to notifications for subjects.
 The general setup looks as follows:

 1. Every element of a controlled vocabulary gets an inbox, identified by a URL.
 <img src="/images/2019-05-15-skohub/subject-indexing-with-uris-and-inbox.png" alt="A diagram with four resources (an OER, a subject, an inbox, a classification), each identified by a URI and linked together" style="width:500px">